 - Insulate any openings and eliminate drafts

 - Insulation: RV skirting is a valid options for popups

-In the following paragraphs, I will tell you how to eliminate drafts during the winter in your pop up camper and how to insulate it perfectly from the outside.
-Keep reading How To Winterize A Pop Up Camper.
+In the following paragraphs, I will tell you how to eliminate drafts during the winter in your pop-up camper and how to insulate it perfectly from the outside.
+Keep reading How To Winterize A Pop-Up Camper.

 Insulation of Bunks and Windows

-In summer we place the refractory materials the other way around, with the metal sector facing outwards to refract the sun’s rays.
-During cold weather, we seek to radiate our internal heat in all internal directions so we place the refractory metal component face to the inside of the pop up camper.
+In summer, we place the refractory materials the other way around, with the metal sector facing outwards to refract the sun’s rays.
+During cold weather, we seek to radiate our internal heat in all internal directions, so we place the refractory metal component face to the inside of the pop-up camper.
 Many times, I see how the RVers place the insulators backward, in a way that does not make any sense.

-So, if you are going to use insulation that has only one side with reflective or a tarp with reflective, during the winter the reflective should be oriented towards the inside of the camper.
+So, if you are going to use insulation that has only one side with reflective or a tarp with reflective, during the winter, the reflective should be oriented towards the inside of the camper.

 - EXTREMELY EFFECTIVE - reflect 95% of radiant energy, perfect RADIANT BARRIER.